MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tools/devtools-create-project.md

 1. In the Visual Studio new project dialog, search for and choose **Power Platform Solution Template** and then select **Next**.

 1. Enter the requested project information, choose .NET Framework 4.6.2 or 4.7.2, and select **Create**. <p/>At this point you should see either a Dataverse login dialog or a dialog to reuse your last Dataverse connection.
-Do whatever is appropriate to connect to your Dataverse environment.
+Do whatever is appropriate to connect to your Dataverse development environment.
+Never develop code in a production environment.

 1. At the **Configure Microsoft Power Platform Solution** dialog, choose either to use an existing Dataverse solution or create a new solution. <p/>Depending on what you have chosen, you will either be prompted to enter information about the new solution or select the existing solution from a drop-down list. **Step #3 Select Solution** is displayed but won't be active until you are logged in and choose **Next** in step #2.